-• ODBC and OLE DB (ADO) support all types of cursors.

-Ger For more information, see "Working with result sets" on page 272.

-- Embedded SQL supports all the types of cursors. - For JDBC: - jConnect 4.x provides only asensitive cursors. - jConnect 5.x supports all types of cursors, but there is a severe performance penalty for scrollable cursors. - The JDBC-ODBC bridge supports all types of cursors. - Sybase Open Client supports only asensitive cursors.
+- ODBC and OLE DB (ADO) support all types of cursors. - For more information, see "Working with result sets" on page 247. - Embedded SQL supports all the types of cursors. - ADO.NET provides only forward-only, read-only cursors. - For JDBC: - jConnect 4.x provides only asensitive cursors. - jConnect 5.x supports all types of cursors, but there is a severe performance penalty for scrollable cursors. - The iAnywhere JDBC driver supports all types of cursors. - Sybase Open Client supports only asensitive cursors.
 Also, a severe performance penalty results when using updatable, non-unique cursors.